nus-cs2103-AY2223S2/ip/docs/README.md

 ### Add `Todofor` Task

-Creates a todo task that tracks a task and how duration needed to complete.<br>
+Creates a todo task that tracks a task and the duration needed to complete.<br>

 Format: `todofor [Task Name] /for [Duration]`<br>